clicumu/doepipeline/README.md

-DOEpipeline
+doepipeline
 ===========

 This is yet another pipeline package.
-What distinguishes `DOEpipeline` is that it enables pipeline optimization using methodologies from statistical `Design of Experiments (DOE) <https://en.wikipedia.org/wiki/Design_of_experiments>`_
+What distinguishes `doepipeline` is that it enables pipeline optimization using methodologies from statistical `Design of Experiments (DOE) <https://en.wikipedia.org/wiki/Design_of_experiments>`_